Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/parmest/covariance.rst

 Covariance Matrix Estimation
 ============================

-The goal is parameter estimation (see :ref:`driversection` Section) is to estimate unknown model parameters from experimental data.
+The goal of parameter estimation (see :ref:`driversection` Section) is to estimate unknown model parameters from experimental data.
 When the model parameters are estimated from the data, their accuracy is measured by computing the covariance matrix.
 The diagonal of this covariance matrix contains the variance of the estimated parameters which is used to calculate their uncertainty.
 Assuming Gaussian independent and identically